aleimba/bac-genomics-scripts/ncbi_ftp_download/README.md

 As a suggestion, pick the genomes you're looking for **first** out of './refseq' and the rest out of './genbank'.
 RefSeq genomes have a higher annotation quality, while GenBank includes more genomes.

 Depending on the amount of data to download, the whole process can take quite a while.
-Also have a mind for space requirements, e.g. all *E. coli*/*Shigella* genomes (March 2014) have a final total space requirement of ~58 GB ('ftp.ncbi.nih.gov' = ~18 GB; ./genbank = ~25 GB; ./refseq = ~16 GB)!
+Also have a mind for space requirements, e.g. all *E. coli*/*Shigella* genomes (March 2014) have a final total space requirement of ~58 GB ('ftp.ncbi.nlm.nih.gov' = ~18 GB; ./genbank = ~25 GB; ./refseq = ~16 GB)!

 If you're new to the NCBI FTP site you should read an excellent overview for microbial RefSeq genomes on NCBI's FTP site on Torsten Seemann's blog: http://thegenomefactory.blogspot.de/2012/07/navigating-microbial-genomes-on-ncbi.html.